Exercise Solutions

 number of lines in 'items_2.txt' is: 5

-21) Write a shell script named read_file.sh that reads a file line by line to be passed as argument to the paste -sd, command.
+21) Write a shell script named read_file.sh that reads a file line by line to be passed as an argument to the paste -sd, command.
 Can you also write a solution using the xargs command instead of a script?

 $ printf 'apple\nbanana\ncherry\n' > items_1.txt